foraproject/fora-build/README.md

 # fora-build

 fora-build is a very simple build module for node.js (using ES6 generators).
-It encourages you to use stuff you already know like bash commands and built-in node functions to get stuff done.
-There will be no configuration based stuff going on like gruntjs.
+It prefers code over configuration and encourages you to use stuff you already know like bash commands and built-in node functions.
+Also monitors files for changes after the build.

 Why the weird name?
 Because it is being developed as part of the Fora Project (http://github.com/jeswin/fora).